Easy Shrimp Stir Fry – Quick Weeknight Dinner

 Instructions

-1. Mix soy sauce, honey, rice vinegar, and sesame oil in a small bowl until smooth.
+1. Start with the sauce so you don’t have to think later — mix soy sauce, honey, rice vinegar, and sesame oil in a small bowl and set it aside.

 FAQ

-Yes, just thaw them fully and pat dry before cooking.
+Yes — just thaw and dry them well before cooking.

-Store leftovers in an airtight container in the fridge for up to 2 days.
-Reheat gently in a pan with a splash of water so the shrimp stay tender.
+It keeps in the fridge for up to 2 days.
+Reheat gently in a pan with a splash of water — microwave tends to make shrimp a bit tough.

 Easy shrimp stir fry with vegetables served over rice for a no-effort weeknight dinner